 Brick Tuck Pointing Services

-This is one of my specialties.
-Tuck pointing (also called repointing) is the process of removing deteriorated mortar from between bricks and replacing it with fresh mortar.
-In Strasburg’s climate, with those freeze-thaw cycles we get every spring and fall, mortar deteriorates faster than you’d think.
+This one's a specialty of mine.
+Tuck pointing (also called repointing) means digging out the old, crumbling mortar between your bricks and packing in fresh mortar.
+In Strasburg's climate, with the freeze-thaw swings we get every spring and fall, mortar wears out faster than most people expect.

 Why Tuck Pointing Matters: